-A/B testing can be more than helpful for your WordPress and business overall.
+A/B testing for your WordPress website can be more than helpful for your business overall.
 You’ll get factual data that you can construct your future decisions on, and you don’t have to go by intuition and keep your fingers crossed that leads will start leaving their email addresses.

-A/B testing helps you to reduce the confusion and overthinking when you develop and optimize your WordPress website.
+In addition, A/B testing helps you to reduce the confusion and overthinking when you develop and optimize the performance of your WordPress website.
 If you can’t make the right decision about your website elements, how do you expect your target users to make a decision and become your customers?

-It also brings the scientific approach to marketing strategies and web design and provides you with data-packed answers that you can use to improve your page and how you communicate with your customers through your WordPress site.
+It also brings to light issues with your marketing strategy and web design and provides you with data-packed answers.
+As a result, you can use them to improve your page and how you communicate with your customers through your WordPress site.

-What Can You A/B Test on Your WordPress Website
+What Can You A/B Test for WordPress Websites

 Everything that can influence the behavior of the users can be A/B tested in WordPress.
 You just need a defined process and the right techniques and tools that you can use to test the specific elements:

 - Headers: Two or more headers can be compared against each other to see which one performs better.